Cry of Pugad Lawin: Jose P. Rizal's Exile in Dapitan

-In June 26, 1892, very excitement was caused among to the Filipinos.
-His popularity feared the Spaniards, and as they notice to his every moves - all houses where he had been were searched and the Filipinos seen in his company were suspected.
+On June 26, 1892, very excitement was caused among the Filipinos.
+His popularity feared the Spaniards, and as they noticed his every move - all houses where he had been were searched and the Filipinos seen in his company were suspected.
 As he had planned, on July 3, 1892 he founded the La Liga Filipina in the house of Doroteo Ongjunco in Tondo, Manila.
-Four days after the civic organization's foundation, Jose Rizal was arrested by the Spanish authorities on four grounds: First, he published an anti-Catholic and anti-friar books and articles.
+Four days after the civic organization's foundation, Jose Rizal was arrested by the Spanish authorities on four grounds: First, he published anti-Catholic and anti-friar books and articles.
 Second, having in possession a bundle of handbills, the Pobres Frailes, in which violates the advocacies of the Spanish orders.
-Third for dedicating his novel, El Filibusterismo to the three “traitors” (Gomez, Burgos and Zamora) and for giving an highlights to the novel's title page that “the only salvation for the Philippines was separation from the Spain".
+Third for dedicating his novel, El Filibusterismo to the three “traitors” (Gomez, Burgos and Zamora) and for giving a highlight to the novel's title page that “the only salvation for the Philippines was separation from Spain".
 And last, had a simply criticizing the religion and aiming for its exclusion from the Filipino culture.